-Recipe for Roast Lamb With Curried Potatoes And Fried Rice
+Recipe for How to Make Roast Lamb With Curried Potatoes and Fried Rice

 This oven roasted lamb with slow cooked curried potatoes and fried rice is a very filling and savory dinner.

 Do you like to eat lamb?
-Then you will love to eat this lamb with curried potatoes and fried rice dish.
+If so, then lamb recipe is for you!
+You will love to eat this roast lamb with curried potatoes and fried rice dish!

-If you decide to cook this lamb with curried potatoes and fried rice dish, you will blow on your piping hot meal and barely allow it to cool before wanting to dig in!
+If you decide to follow this recipe to cook this lamb with curried potatoes and fried rice dish, you will blow on your piping hot meal and barely allow it to cool before wanting to dig in!

-- The curried potatoes will be like the icing on the cake.
-These curried potatoes are so rich, creamy and flavorful that you might likely want to eat a second helping of them after the first.
+- The curried potatoes will be like the icing on the cake!
+These curried potatoes are so rich, creamy and flavorful that you might likely want to eat a second helping of the curried potatoes after the first.

 Another recent recipe hub that I wrote about a curried beef with potatoes dish illustrates that I love to cook curried potatoes.
 I do so quite often.

 Roasted lamb dinner : Roast lamb with curried potatoes and fried rice